fraley/rota/prepaid_sat_nights.md

 * empty slots will be allocated first come, first serve
 * subs pay $20

-Paul will maintain a waitlist when the invite is full.<br/>
+Mgmt will maintain a waitlist when the invite is full.<br/>
 If sub takes _**your**_ prepaid spot, you get your $18 back.<br/>
 Spots allocated to subs in the order in which owner marked OUT.